 Section Overview: This section evaluates medical school engagement in community outreach and advocacy efforts associated with planetary health.
 Researching and teaching planetary health is necessary but not sufficient.
 It is critical that institutions also directly engage with communities most affected by environmental health harms.
-Although climate change is a problem largely created by those with power and resources, its impacts fall disproportionately on under-resourced populations and communities of color.
+Although climate change is a problem largely created by those with power and resources, its impacts fall disproportionately on under-resourced populations and communities of colour.
 Institutions should partner with local communities affected by climate change and pollution to share information about environmental health threats, advocate together for change, and provide opportunities for students to be a part of this work.

 3.1.
-Does your medical school partner with community organizations to promote planetary and environmental health?
+Does your institution partner with community organisations to promote planetary and health?

-- 3 Yes, the medical school meaningfully partners with multiple community organizations to promote planetary and environmental health. - 2 Yes, the medical school meaningfully partners with one community organization to promote planetary and environmental health. - 1 The institution partners with community organizations, but the medical school is not part of that partnership. - 0 No, there is no such meaningful community partnership.
+Yes, the institution meaningfully partners with multiple community organisations to promote planetary and environmental health.
+(3 points)

+Yes, the institution meaningfully partners with one community organisation to promote planetary and environmental health.
+(2 points)

+The institution does not partner with community organisations, but has participating in community focused events relating to planetary health.
+(1 point)

+No, there is no such meaningful community partnership.
+(0 points)

-Score explanation: Alpert Medical School partners with the Providence Neighborhood Planting Program (pnpp.org) and Farm Fresh Rhode Island (farmfreshri.org).
+Score explanation: The Warren Alpert Medical School partners with the Providence Neighborhood Planting Program (pnpp.org) and Farm Fresh Rhode Island (farmfreshri.org).
 PNPP works closely with the City of Providence to develop green spaces within the city through planting trees, and Farm Fresh RI works to reduce food waste and increase accessibility to locally sourced foods.
-Brown medical students had two opportunities, in the spring of 2022 and again in the fall of 2022, to attend neighborhood tree planting events.
+Brown medical students had two opportunities, in the spring of 2024 and again in the fall of 2024, to attend neighborhood tree planting events.
 Outside of the medical school, there are other opportunities offered through Brown University, such as Clean Break, where items that are going to be thrown away by students are donated to the Providence community.
-On the community partnerships and volunteering portal "Brown Engage," there are 7 community partners in which Brown students have volunteered in the past that are related to planetary health initiatives.
-However, these partnerships are through Brown University and not Alpert Medical School.
+On the community partnerships and volunteering portal "Brown Engage," there are additional community partners in which Brown students have volunteered in the past that are related to planetary health initiatives.
+However, these partnerships are through Brown University and not the Warren Alpert Medical School.
+The Planetary Health Elective encourages students to volunteer with various climate-oriented community organizations of personal interest and develop their own longitudinal relationships with these groups.

 3.2.
-Does your medical school offer community-facing courses or events regarding planetary health?
-3 The medical school offers community-facing courses or events at least once every year.
-2 The medical school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
-1 The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events.
-0 The institution/medical school have not offered such community-facing courses or events.
+Does your institution offer community-facing courses or events regarding planetary health?

+The institution offers community-facing courses or events at least once every year.
+(3 points)

+The institution offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
+(2 points)

-Score explanation: In 2022, Alpert Medical School offered a lecture titled "Planetary Health: Tackling Emerging Disease to Extreme Heat" during the school's family weekend, which was open to community members.
-There is a radio podcast "Possibly," which has weekly episodes about important planetary health topics.
-This is a partnership with the Public's Radio in Rhode Island and the Institute at Brown for Environment at Society (IBES), however Alpert Medical School is not involved in this initiative.
-The Planetary Health Preclinical elective now has a required community service learning component, which encourages local partnerships and community engagement.
+The institution has promoted community-facing courses or events, but was not involved in planning those courses or events.
+(1 point)

+The institution/medical school have not offered such community-facing courses or events.
+(0 points)

+Score explanation: The Planetary Health Preclinical elective now has a required community service learning component, which encourages local partnerships and community engagement.
+Approved community partners for required service for all medical students include groups such as the Providence Neighborhood Planting Program, Save the Bay, and others working towards planetary health in the local area

 3.3.
-Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?
+Does your institution have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?

-- 2 Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - 1 Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - 0 Students do not receive communications about planetary health or sustainable healthcare.
+Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.
+(2 points)

+Yes, planetary health and/or sustainable healthcare topics are regularly included in communication updates to some courses.
+(1 point)

+Students do not receive communications about planetary health or sustainable healthcare.
+(0 points)